Nevela-0/PF1-Improved-Conditions/README.md

 - **Unconscious**: Applied automatically when tokens fall below 0 HP, unless affected by abilities like Diehard.

 ### Buff Automation
-- Automatically applies buffs when spells or consumables are used
+- Automatically applies buffs when spells, consumables or class features are used
-- Requires spells/consumables to have valid targets
+- Requires spells/consumables/class features to have valid targets
 - Supports multiple buff compendia including PF1 core and PF-Content
 - Smart buff selection system that handles:
   - Exact matches